 We’ll usually need to ask prospects some qualifying questions to clearly identify what their needs and capabilities are in order to ensure we’re dealing with ideal prospects.
 Next, write out three to five questions that you could ask prospects to ensure it makes sense to meet with them when calling them to set appointments.

 4. Identify some pain points

-The process, how to set appointments, gets easier for us when we have the ability to get the prospect talking about pain they’re experiencing.
-Develop a list of pain points which an ideal prospect might be experiencing and which you can resolve by providing your products and services to attempt instigating this subject.
+The process, how to set appointments, gets easier for us when we have the ability to get the prospect talking about the pain they’re experiencing.
+Develop a list of pain points that an ideal prospect might be experiencing and which you can resolve by providing your products and services to attempt to instigate this subject.

 You can share some of these points with prospects once you have the list to determine if they’re experiencing any of these pains.

 5. Write some building interest points

 We need to build a little interest to get the prospect to agree to an appointment.
 We can develop a list of silver bullet points that we can share with the prospect to build interest to help with this during the narrow window we have to work with during a cold call.
 This could include points about what we do, how we are different from the competition, threats from not purchasing from us, etc.

 We’ll need to develop some credibility for when working on improving how to set appointments.
 Name-dropping other businesses we’ve worked with is one way to quickly do this.

 Take all of those points and put them on the same piece of paper once you’ve gone through all of the previously described steps.
 Now, you have something which can be used as a cold call script and/or call outline.

 8. Pick up the phone